-- MFV TACOMA be eventually configured to represent the early stage of the Southern Bluefin Tuna industry, following full research - MFV TACOMA be opened regularly to visitors as resources permit - MFV TACOMA be outfitted with props and equipment to interpret it as a working tuna poling vessel of the 1950's - the stages of MFV TACOMA working life be researched for a further report - oral histories be made with previous crew, cannery workers, radio operators, spotter pilots and others who have been associated with MFV TACOMA - a photographic history of MFV TACOMA and the associated tuna era be developed, with images and film digitised onto a data base mmapss 2009 - research papers be developed to document the Tuna industry in the context of maritime environment and industries. - key elements of the tuna industries be drawn out of the MFV TACOMA story and integrated through onshore and onboard interpretation mmaps application 2012
+- MFV TACOMA be configured to represent the early stage of the Southern Bluefin Tuna industry1950s following full research - MFV TACOMA be opened regularly to visitors - MFV TACOMA be outfitted with props and equipment to interpret it as a working tuna poling vessel of the 1950's - the stages of MFV TACOMA working life be researched for a further report - oral histories be made with previous crew, cannery workers, radio operators, spotter pilots and others who have been associated with MFV TACOMA - a photographic history of MFV TACOMA and the associated tuna era be developed, with images and film digitised onto a data base mmapss 2009

-- the existence and location of all documentation associated with MFV TACOMA historical, archival, and documentation associated with the condition and operation of the vessel is to be documented in the database. - all artefacts associated with the Tacoma to be housed in an onshore facility such a facility to be developed as budget allocations allow.see vision statement - an electronic planning database be established that can be accessed by managers and vessels, volunteer crew and Visitor Programs, in order to track the progress of maintenance and future public access - MFV TACOMA be assessed and cleaned regularly in accordance with schedules outlined in this document and the Tacoma Preservation Society committee's project plans
+- research papers be developed to document the Tuna industry in the context of maritime environment and industries. - key elements of the tuna industries be drawn out of the MFV TACOMA story and integrated through onshore and onboard interpretation mmaps application 2012 - the existence and location of all documentation associated with MFV TACOMA historical, archival, and documentation associated with the condition and operation of the vessel is to be documented in the database. - all artefacts associated with the Tacoma to be housed in an onshore facility - MFV TACOMA be assessed and cleaned regularly in accordance with schedules outlined in this document and the Tacoma Preservation Society committee's project plans